bootphon/features_extraction/README.md

 >> git clone https://github.com/bootphon/features_extraction
 ```

-Create your environment, for example if using conda
+Create your environment, for example if using conda (using the python 2.7 64-BIT from https://www.continuum.io/downloads)

 ```
 >> cd features_extraction